CPB Community Service Grant (CSG) Compliance - WKAR

 Diversity Statement

-- EQUITY goes beyond fair treatment, opportunity, and access to information and resources for all, although these are crucial to the success of the university.
-Rather, equity can only be achieved in an environment built on respect and dignity in an environment that acknowledges historic and contemporary injustices.
-We are committed to intentionally and actively redressing barriers, challenging discrimination and bias, and institutionalizing access and resources that address historical and contemporary social inequalities.
+• EQUITY We are committed to intentionally and actively redressing barriers, challenging discrimination and bias, and institutionalizing access and resources that address historical and contemporary social inequalities.

-- To assist in developing a more diverse future workforce with professional skills in the broadcasting/media industry by recruiting candidates for WKAR internship opportunities through participation in minority or other diversity-based job fairs.
+• Assist in developing a more diverse future workforce with professional skills in the broadcasting/media industry by recruiting candidates for the WKAR internship opportunities through participation in minority or other diversity-based job fairs.

 As outlined in WKAR’s Strategic Plan, the station is taking action over the next three years to better reflect our community across platforms through our staffing, content, partnerships and the audiences we reach.